horga83/shellChatGPT/README.md

 - Add operator forward slash `/` to the end of prompt (as last character) to trigger completions *preview mode*.
 - One can regenerate a response typing in a new prompt a single slash `/`.
 - Set or search prompts from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) with `-S /prompt_name`
+- Set clipboard with the latest response with `option -u`.
 - Hopefully, default colours are colour-blind friendly.